francescolupi/ArchetypeAPP/README.md

 # Archetype_NoteBook

-The `APP_Archetype.ipynb` file is a demo of the paper entitled "Toward Automatic Definition of Engineer Archetypes: A Text Mining Approach".
-Please cite the work as "xx".
+This Notebook is a demo generated for the paper "Lupi F., Mabkhot M.M., Boffa E., Ferreira P., Antonelli D., Maffei A., Lohse N., and Lanzetta M.,.
+Toward Automatic Definition of Engineer Archetypes: A Text Mining Approach, 2023".
 The Notebook can be directly run using Google Colab at this link: [Open in Colab](https://colab.research.google.com/drive/1M9xje31CaP8-6-Ayzv1LjXY9wVt5xOuU?usp=drive_link).
 The `.ipynb` file is also shared in this repository.

 ## Main Steps